This post is also available in: हिन्दी (Hindi)

 The tests done are as follows:

-• Blood tests: to check for levels of cholesterol, triglycerides, LDL, HDL, glucose in the blood.
+• Blood tests in Coronary heart disease Diagnosis: to check for levels of cholesterol, triglycerides, LDL, HDL, glucose in the blood.
 Some cardiac markers like cTn (cardiac troponin) and CK-MB (creatine kinase MB) these are substances released in blood after heart attack.

-• Electrocardiogram (ECG): it assess the electrical activity in the heart and thus helps to understand its basic functioning.
+• Electrocardiogram (ECG) in Coronary heart disease Diagnosis: it assess the electrical activity in the heart and thus helps to understand its basic functioning.
 It may give evidence of previous heart attack or may suggest an ongoing one.

 • Echocardiography (Echo): is similar to how ultrasound works.
 It shows various parts of the hearts and their functioning like walls, chambers, valves and major vessels.
 It also shows how blood is being pumped and allow to measure the capacity of the heart to pump the blood.